misko321/draughts/README.md

 + Change GUI, show whose turn it is, which color is user's, name of the opponent +STD_FEATURE
 + rotate canvas for black? +ADD_FEATURE
 + user enters name only once +STD_FEATURE
++ game is considered started only with both url parts